 The target of the study was 8 head teachers, 35 Class Teachers and 100 Parents in public primary schools in Bangale Sub- County.
 From the 8 head teachers, 8 questionnaires, all the 8 questionnaires for the head teachers were returned 100%, return rate.
 33 teachers were available for the interview, 94% response rate.
 From the 100 parents, 87 questionnaires were returned, 87% response rate.

-Descriptive Analysis
+5.1 Descriptive Analysis

-Table 1: Descriptive Statistics for Teachers’ questionnaire responses on Child Labour and Girls Primary Education Completion.
+Table 1.
+Descriptive Statistics for Teachers’ questionnaire responses on Child Labour and Girls Primary Education Completion